uxph/uxph.github.io/content/research/project-soup.md

     <div class="margin-bottom-96">
       <h2 class="text-secondary margin-bottom-24">About</h2>
       <p>
-      The UX landscape in the Philippines is getting broader each year.
-The earliest UX'ers in the country began their march almost a decade ago.
-Since then, technological innovations and cultural paradigms both globally and locally, have called for a deeper understanding of the UX practice.
-In recent years, we have seen reports that attempt to understand its current state and imagine future trends.
-These reports, however, have been mostly done on a global or regional context.
+        The UX landscape in the Philippines is still in its nascent stages, but the need is growing more apparent and comprehensive each year.
+Since more than a decade ago, technological innovations and cultural paradigms have called for a deeper understanding and implementation of UX practices globally.
+There have been many reports that attempt to understand its current state and imagine future trends.
+However, have been mostly done on a global or regional context.
       </p>
       <blockquote>
         <p>